 Jenan Mohajir, Leadership Curriculum Consultant, oversees the overall strategy, development and implementation of the Interfaith Leadership Institutes (ILIs).
 Jenan received her B.S. from DePaul University in elementary education and Islamic studies.
 Over the last decade, she has led skills-based trainings on interfaith service and cooperation here in the United States and around the world.
 Jenan spends her time designing IFYC’s interfaith leadership curriculum and managing the ‘look and feel’ of the ILIs, spearheading what has become a truly holistic interfaith leadership experience at the institutes.
 In her personal life, Jenan also serves on the steering committee for the Hyde Park Muslim Family Circle, which fosters the social and spiritual growth of Muslim families and individuals within the robust cultural setting of Hyde Park, Chicago.
 On weekends, Jenan enjoys spending time with her family and playing 'chef' with her rambunctious toddler.
 Jenan is a committed Muslim, and is deeply inspired by the Quran and teachings of the Prophet Muhammad to build a world where we can live together in equal dignity and mutual harmony.

-As campus engagement manager, Carolyn works with college and universities to increase campus wide commitment to interfaith cooperation.
-Carolyn has a Ph.D. in Theology, Ethics, and Human Culture from Chicago Theological Seminary and has taught and wrote for a number of academic and religious organizations.
-In addition to consulting with campuses, Carolyn works on the IFYC knowledge base by studying, curating and cultivating interfaith resources.
+As the Director of Academic Initiatives, Carolyn works with faculty across the country to develop, support, and sustain innovative interfaith studies curriculum.
+Carolyn has a Ph.D. in Theology, Ethics, and Human Culture from Chicago Theological Seminary.
+She has taught and wrote for a number of academic institutions and religious organizations.
 When not working, Carolyn is hanging out with her husband and son, enjoying the lake, playing in the park, and eating delicious Chicago food.
-Carolyn’s Christian faith calls her to work for healing, peace, and justice and she has found that one of the most powerful ways to do this is to build relationships with and work alongside those from different religious and non-religious traditions who share these same values.
+Carolyn’s Christian faith calls her to work for healing, peace, and justice and she has learned that one of the most powerful ways to do this is to build relationships with, learn from, and work alongside those from different religious and non-religious traditions who share these same values.